 In case market-based rate authority is suspended, the Scheduling Coordinator responsible for submitting the resource's Minimum Load and Start-Up Costs subject to Appendix II of the tariff will not be entitled to select the Registered Cost option available under Section 30.4.1.2 and can only select the Proxy Cost option as specified in Section 30.4.1.1 of the CAISO Tariff for their Proxy Minimum Load and Start-Up Costs.
-If the resource lacks a Start-Up or Minimum Load Costs calculated based on the Proxy Cost option.
+If the resource lacks a Start-Up or Minimum Load Cost in any market intervals, the CAISO will insert the Proxy Start-Up or Minimum Load Costs calculated based on the Proxy Cost option.